grafana/tempo/docs/sources/tempo/operations/grafana_datasource.md

 ---
-title: Grafana Tempo Datasource
+title: Grafana Tempo data source
-description: Use the Tempo Operator to deploy Tempo and use it as a Datasource with Grafana
+description: Use the Tempo Operator to deploy Tempo and use it as a data source with Grafana
 aliases:
  - /docs/tempo/latest/gateway
  - /docs/tempo/operations/gateway